 Daily life in Korea

-What if after your trip to South Korea you’re so in love that you feel the need to move to the city on a more permanent basis?
+What if, after your South Korean trip, you’re so in love that you feel the need to move to the city on a more permanent basis?
 No one will blame you – there’s so much to love!
-That being said, if you’re planning on staying in South Korea for more than a few months, you’re probably wondering about some other safety issues that don’t really pop up if you’re just stopping by on vacation.
-We’ll cover them below!
+That being said, if you’re planning on staying in the South for more than a few months, you’re probably wondering about some other safety issues that don’t pop up if you’re just stopping by on vacation.

 Is it dangerous to be close to North Korea?

 So, what about North Korea?
-If you’ve heard anything about North Korea in the news lately, it has probably been about the potential of nuclear attack or threats of war from the North Korean government.
-To put it mildly, North Korea and South Korea aren’t huge fans of each other – but, that being said, how worried should you really be?
+If you’ve heard anything about the northern part of the Korean peninsula in the news lately, it has probably been about the potential of nuclear attack or threats of war from the North Korean government.
+To put it mildly, North and South Korea aren’t huge fans of each other – but, that being said, how worried should you really be?

-Don’t let the tension between North and South Korea keep you from experiencing South Korean life – it’s not as huge of a threat to day to day life as you think.
-Also, don’t forget that North Korea is threatening most of the Western world from time to time as well – it’s not like South Korea is the only one they’re directing their anger at!
+Don’t let the tension between North and South Korea keep you from experiencing South Korean life – it’s not as huge of a threat to day-to-day life as you think.
+Also, don’t forget that the North is threatening most of the Western world every now and then, too – it’s not like the South is the only one they’re directing their anger at!

-While they do result in a ton of rain and can occasionally result in some lasting property damage, it doesn’t happen all that often and won’t be something you have to deal with on a regular basis.
+While typhoons result in a ton of rain and can occasionally result in some lasting property damage, it doesn’t happen all that often and won’t be something you have to deal with regularly.
 Just know whether you live in an area that can be affected by flooding and be prepared!
 Preparation is 90% of safety.